LArSoft/larsoft.github.io/wiki/Reproducing_jobs_using_the_same_random_number_sequences.md

     3.  you can keep the small empty event file as the root of any reprocessing
 -   you really want to reproduce a generation job that already occurred, then check the last resort: [rerunning a job starting from its output](Rerunning_a_job_starting_from_its_output), dropping *all* the data products (`source.inputCommands: [ "drop *" ]`).

-Reproducing jobs with a “per-job” policy(#Reproducing-jobs-with-a-per-job-policy) {.wiki-class-count}
+Reproducing jobs with a “per-job” policy
 ------------------------------------------------------------------------------------

 First, you know the policy you are using is a per-job one when it’s not any of the other two types.
 Examples of per-job policies include `autoIncrement`, `preDefinedOffset` and `linearMapping`.\